General Cleaning Services PerthEnquire Now

-Emptying rubbish bins is one of our most common tasks, we undertake this service on a daily basis at all our sites.
+Emptying rubbish bins is one of the most common tasks in our general cleaning Perth service.
+We undertake this service on a daily basis at all our sites.
 To make this job easier and more efficient, we ensure our clients have the correct equipment.

-The equipment we supply include 72 litre brute bins and 72 litre bin liners.
+The equipment we supply includes 72-litre brute bins and 72-litre bin liners.
 Our clients need suitable bin liners for desks, kitchens, and toilets.
 We suggest using 27 litres for desks, 36 litre in kitchens, 72 litres for collecting rubbish and 140 litres for centralized bins.

-When emptying bins, we carry a duster and microfiber cloth for dusting, cleaning as we walk around the building to be more efficient.
+When emptying bins, we carry a duster and microfiber cloth for dusting and cleaning as we walk around the building to be more efficient.

 When collecting rubbish, we use the 72-litre bin and bin liners.
 We walk around the building anti-clockwise, moving from cubicle to cubicle collecting rubbish as we go.

 We replace soiled desk bin liners as required, picking up obvious rubbish from around bins and on the floor, taking care not to dispose of people’s personal items (if in doubt, we place on nearest desk).
 If boxes are placed in rubbish bins, we remove, fold them down and place with the full 72 litre bags.
 When the 72 litre bags are full, we tie the tops and place in the designated drop off area taking care to protect carpets from bags that may be leaking or are wet.

 - Do not overfill the bag when collecting rubbish.

 - Pick up loose rubbish (scraps of paper, paper clips, etc.) from floor and around bins.

 - Use the bottom of a small rubbish bin to compact rubbish in the larger bins to avoid sharps.

 - Place spare desk bin liners at the bottom of each rubbish bin to make it easier to replace when required.